 • Remain abreast of current clinical practices/guidelines of the provider’s specialty.

-• Remain abreast of NTACHC’s policies and procedures.
+• Remain abreast of NTACHC’s policy and procedures.

-• To adhere to NTACHC’s policies and procedures regarding assignment of duties to other clinical staff members.
+• To adhere to NTACHC’s policy and procedures regarding assignment of duties to other clinical staff members.

 • To practice within the scope of the providers specialty and in accordance with NTACHC approved privileges.